-According to the high energy demand the Rwandan generated electricity needs to be transmitted and distributed to the beneficiaries.
-It is in this line that there is a need of rehabilitating Rulindo substation and the currently existing old distribution line from Rulindo to Byumba and Gatuna.
+According to the high energy demand the Rwandan generated electricity needs to be increased and transmitted and distributed to the beneficiaries.
+It is in this line that there is a need of the construction of a new substation at rehabilitating Rulindo, substation and the currently existing old distribution line from Rulindo to Byumba and Gatuna.